Alex Ebert: Edward Sharpe and the Magnetic Zeros

 After years of his Los Angeles party lifestyle and subsequent drug addiction, Ebert broke up with his then-girlfriend, moved out of his house, and spent some time in rehab.
 During this time, he developed Edward Sharpe, his alter ego.
 "I don't want to put too much weight on it, because in some ways it's just a name that I came up with.
 But I guess if I look deeper, I do feel like I had lost my identity in general.
 I really didn't know what was going on or who I was anymore.
 Adopting another name helped me open up an avenue to get back."
 Ebert developed Sharpe into a messianic figure, saying "He was sent down to Earth to kinda heal and save mankind, but he kept getting distracted by girls and falling in love."

 Though the band would eventually grow into an ensemble of – at various points – even more than 10 people, Ebert began initial writing and recording completely alone, doing "the horn lines with my mouth or a kazoo on the demos" and "all the background vocals layering [him]self, pretending that there were people there."
-The band began to take shape with the addition of singer Jade Castrinos, whom he saw sitting on an outdoor bench and immediately knew he needed to have a relationship with.
+The band began to take shape with the addition of singer Jade Castrinos, whom he saw sitting on an outdoor bench and has said he immediately knew he needed to have a relationship with.
 Their resultant affair formed the seeds of what would become Edward Sharpe and the Magnetic Zeros.
 They started writing music together, and became a part of the art and music collective The Masses, which was partially started by some seed money from actor Heath Ledger.
-While their relationship did not last, the group took off in a big way, and their group soon swelled to more than 10 members, some of whom had been Ebert's friends since he was young.
+Although their relationship did not last, the group gained popularity, soon swelling to more than 10 members, some of whom had been Ebert's friends since he was young.
 By summer 2009, they were touring the country.
 Their first album, Up from Below, was released in July 2009.
 Edward Sharpe and the Magnetic Zeros appeared on the Late Show with David Letterman on May 10, 2012, promoting their next album entitled Here, which was released on May 29, 2012.
-Their third full-length album, self-titled Edward Sharpe and the Magnetic Zeros, was released on July 23, 2013.
-They again appeared on the Late Show to promote the album, performing the track "Life Is Hard".
+Their third full-length album, Edward Sharpe and the Magnetic Zeros, was released on July 23, 2013.
+They again appeared on the Late Show to promote the album, performing the track "Life Is Hard."

-On most recent album, PersonA, Ebert tried to evolve, stating, "In a lot of ways this album does things that are missing."
+On their most recent album, PersonA, Ebert tried to evolve, stating, "In a lot of ways this album does things that are missing."
 He went on to discuss why the name Edward Sharpe is crossed out on the cover, saying, "There was no character to begin with, so why not kill him?
 He never really was there.
 If anything, and at most, Edward Sharpe was a vehicle for me to get to slough off whatever I had become up until that point, and to get back to or sort of allow my pure self to come forth into sort of a clean slate."